KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502071005 ch5 Applying Newton's Laws.md

 Friction is important in many aspects of everyday life. without friction between the tires and the road we couldn't drive or turn the car

 ## Kinetic and static Friction
+First, when an object rests or slides on a surface, we can think of the surface exerting a single contact force on the object, with force components perpendicular

 # 5.4 Dynamics of Circular Motion